Are you wondering how to train for a half marathon? If so, welcome to rundreamachieve. I am happy you have made it here.

 There is no magic formula for training for a half marathon.

-The best runners will tell you that experimentation and persistence is what assisted them in learning what was the best methods for training for a half marathon race.
+The best runners will tell you that experimentation and persistence is what helped them the most.

 It is when you start to set time goals for yourself where specific training comes into play.

 The first time I ran the half marathon I was attending Malone University.
 I needed a 1.15.00 or better to qualify for the 1999 NAIA National Marathon Championships.

 I ran 1.13.21 in a half marathon in Cleveland.
 It was my first attempt at the half marathon distance.

 Of course, I was ecstatic as my goal was to run 2.22.00.

 That being said, I was not prepared to put together two back-to-back 1.11.00 half marathons.

 So, you have to have a long-term approach whether you are preparing for a half marathon or a weight loss objective.